 Net cash flows provided by (used in) financing activities were \$(55,949), \$(27,343), and \$14,899 in the years ended December 31, 2004, 2005, and 2006, respectively, and \$9,478 and \$(10,048) in the nine months ended September 30, 2006 and 2007, respectively.
-These cash flows are primarily attributable to dividends and distributions paid to Belo Corp. offset by borrowings from Belo Corp. pursuant to notes payable.
+These cash flows are primarily attributable to dividends and distributions paid to Belo offset by borrowings from Belo pursuant to notes payable.
 The notes accrue interest at prime plus one percent and have various payments terms.
-In conjunction with the planned transaction, Belo will contribute to the capital of A. H. Belo all intercompany indebtedness owed by A. H. Belo to Belo or assign the notes to A. H. Belo.
+In conjunction with the planned transaction, Belo will contribute to the capital of A. H. Belo all inter-company indebtedness owed by A. H. Belo to Belo or assign the notes to A. H. Belo.

-In connection with the distribution from Belo, A. H. Belo expects to enter into a revolving credit agreement in order to provide for future working capital needs and other general corporate purposes.
-Under this credit facility, A. H. Belo expects to become subject to various restrictions and covenants.
+In connection with the distribution from Belo, A. H. Belo expects to enter into a \$100,000 five-year revolving credit agreement in order to provide for future working capital needs and other general corporate purposes.
+Under this agreement, A. H. Belo expects to become subject to various covenants customary for revolving credit agreements of its type, including covenants limiting indebtedness, liens, mergers, substantial asset sales, and dividends.
+See "Financing Arrangements."